-Old ductwork can leak 20 percent or more of your cool air into the attic or crawlspace.
+Old ductwork can leak 20% or more of your cool air into the attic or crawl space.
 Addressing the ductwork is essential for a quality air conditioning installation.
 One option is to replace it completely.
-The other is to make any repairs necessary, seal the entire system, and insulate it.
+Another is to make any repairs necessary, seal the entire system, and insulate it.

-The A/C needs to move a certain amount of air to keep your home cool.
-The A/C manufacturer specifies appropriate airflow rates for particular situations.
-In a quality installation, the HVAC contractor will adjust the airflow according to those specifications and verify that it is working properly.
+The AC needs to move a certain amount of air to keep your home cool.
+The AC manufacturer specifies appropriate airflow rates for particular situations.
+In a quality installation, the HVAC contractor will adjust the airflow according to those specifications and verify that it’s working properly.

 The manufacturer also specifies how much refrigerant the system needs to run efficiently.
 The HVAC contractor should check the refrigerant levels before turning the system on for the first time.
-If the refrigerant level is too low, the system will not cool properly and it will drive up your energy costs.
+If the refrigerant level is too low, the system won’t cool properly and will drive up your energy costs.

-If you suspect that your A/C installation was not done correctly, or need to get a new A/C, call in HVAC professionals.
-Check out the Air Experts’ air conditioning solutions or call 919-887-2132.
+If you suspect your AC installation was not done correctly, or if you need a new AC, call the HVAC professionals.